 Dandelions are easily identifiable and abundant.
 They’re notoriously easy to harvest and simple to clean and use.
 The entire plant is edible from flowers, leaves, to root.

-I like the harvest my dandelions from my own garden.
-We're lucky to have a garden where they grow abundantly, without fertilizer, however we also don't have pets.
-Make sure you've located a safe space that's free of fertilizer and that is not visited by dogs. 🙂
+We’re lucky to have a garden where they grow abundantly, without fertilizer, however we also don’t have pets.
+Make sure you’ve located a safe space that’s free of fertilizer and that is not visited by dogs.

 To harvest the entire plant from root, use a weeding fork.
+I have and can recommend this one.
 Angel the fork about an inch into the soil to loosen the root, and then carefully pull the entire plant from the ground.
 Shake free from dirt and remove any damp or slimy leaves.

-Ideally, you would harvest dandelion while it's still young, as it becomes extremely bitter after the leaves become too bitter.
+Ideally, you would harvest dandelion while it’s still young, as it becomes extremely bitter after the leaves become older.

 Run dandelion crowns and green through water, while carefully opening their crowns to be sure you've removed any dirt and pests.